Sp4zzy/Jbot-for-Discord/README.md

 !yt [link] -- plays a youtube link (Jbot needs voice channel join power)

+!active & !inactve -- if you have a tag for "active" users on your server, you can have jbot assign and unassign that tag.
+This is useful for gaming servers, where you might want to be pingable by other people, or maybe not pingable.
+In the future, I will make it possible to assign your own custom server-role for this.

 !stop -- stops youtube link playback & makes bot leave channel -- Having this & !youcango caused bot to hang around in voice channel after playback was stopped, and made it impossible to start a new playback.

 ~~!youcango -- makes bot leave playback voice channel~~